mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

         :alt: chaotic time series

 Define a flow to perform SFA in the space of polynomials of degree 3.
-We need a node that embeds the time-series in a 10 dimensional space, where different variables correspond to time-delayed copies of the original time-series: the ``TimeFramesNode(10)``.
+We need a node that embeds the time series in a 10 dimensional space, where different variables correspond to time-delayed copies of the original time series: the ``TimeFramesNode(10)``.
 Then we need a node that expands the new signal in the space of polynomials of degree 3: the ``PolynomialExpansionNode(3)``.
 Finally we perform SFA onto the expanded signal and keep the slowest feature: ``SFANode(output_dim=1)``.
-We also measure the *slowness* of the input time-series and of the slow feature obtained by SFA.
+We also measure the *slowness* of the input time series and of the slow feature obtained by SFA.
 Therefore we put at the beginning and at the end of the sequence an *analysis node* that computes the *eta-value* (a measure of slowness)